10 Tips To Master Your Aid Station Strategy

 However, come race day, no one wants to be held back (even by a few seconds) by carrying extra weight.

 This is where aid stations come in.
-Aid stations, depending on the length of the course, are often dotted throughout the route at regular intervals.
+Aid stations, depending on the course length, are often strategically placed throughout the route at regular intervals.

 An aid station is a stand (usually a temporary table) set up along the course and is typically staffed by race volunteers.
 They offer runners food, hydration, and they are stocked with a first aid kit.